 We recently analysed on average how many different vegetables and fruit RYH gave users daily, it was 12!
 Amounting to 10 portions on average per day!

 All of RYH’s recipes have been run through a nutritional management system and checked by a registered dietician and nutritionist.

 RYH’s main aim is to set in motion healthy eating habits that will last a life time.

 The main aim of RYH is to help you make sustainable and meaningful changes to your diet by showing you, rather than telling you how to eat healthy.
-This means that the entire Reset Your Health plan is designed to kick-start long-term changes to put you on the path to better health.
+This means that Reset Your Health is designed to kick-start long-term changes to put you on the path to better health.